Legitimate Interest Statement (IAB TCF)

 - event-level identifiers (for example, an impression ID or event ID) to prevent double-counting;

-- basic technical data (IP address, user agent, timestamps) for security, fraud prevention, and coarse diagnostics;
+- basic technical data (IP address, user agent, timestamps) for security, fraud prevention, service improvement and coarse diagnostics;

 3.3 Balancing test (why users’ rights are not overridden)